Halls Creek

 Heart of the Kimberley

-Halls Creek is a remote mining service town in Western Australia, situated in the heart of the state’s Kimberley region.
-Halls Creek is located on the Great Northern Highway and is the only sizeable town for 600km; the nearest major town, Kununurra, is a four hour drive away.
+The town is situated in the heart of Western Australia’s East Kimberley region on the Great Northern Highway with the nearest major town, Kununurra, being a four hour drive away.

 • Justine WiltshireParent of g-oz participant - Halls Creek